Home Alone: Separation Anxiety in Dogs Is Spiraling

 Avoid leaving your pup for long stretches right out the gate.
 Start by leaving them alone for just a couple of minutes, then slowly (very, very slowly) start to increase the time you’re gone.
 This gradual transition will help your dog get used to being left alone and learn that, even though you leave, you always come back home to them.

 When do I need to bring in the pros?

 The sooner, the better.
 And while it may seem like a trainer is the best person to reach out to first, Dr. Valli recommends starting with a veterinarian.
 “There are medical causes that can result in signs similar to separation anxiety.
 A veterinarian will be able to examine your dog and rule out other reasons for your dog’s behavior.”
 If needed, a behavior-knowledgeable veterinarian will be able to prescribe dog anxiety medication that can calm your pup when home alone.
-An alternative to medication is CBD oil (in the form of a tincture or treats), which is naturally soothing and stimulates production of the mood enhancer serotonin.

 While your veterinarian can treat any underlying medical issues, a certified trainer or behaviorist can help come up with a plan to teach your dog that being alone doesn’t have to be scary.
 The recommendations will vary depending on your pet, but if you do use a trainer, be sure to do some research upfront.
 “There’s no licensing or regulatory oversight, so anyone can call themselves a trainer,” cautions Dr. Valli.
 “It’s important to research the methodology that the trainer will use and their familiarity with addressing separation anxiety.”

 Now if only you could manage the separation anxiety you’re sure to experience re-entering society without your dog by your side 24/7.
 We feel you.